particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 ### I2S (Sound)

-- The E Series theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
+- The E-Series theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
 - I2S is available on Gen 3 devices including the E404X on any GPIO pins using a 3rd-party library.

 ### Interrupts

-There are many limitations for interrupts on the E Series (STM32F205).
+There are many limitations for interrupts on the E-Series (STM32F205).
 All pins can be used for interrupts on the E404X Gen 3 devices, however you can only attach interrupts to 8 pins at a time.

 ### SWD

-Unlike the E Series module, the E404X SWD pins are dedicated and cannot be used for GPIO.
+Unlike the E-Series module, the E404X SWD pins are dedicated and cannot be used for GPIO.

 {{!-- BEGIN do not edit content below, it is automatically generated b90ca6ee-1877-4f05-a3bd-b073d768e54d --}}